How to Communicate Effectively with Your Healthcare Provider

-As a parent/caregiver, you have first-hand knowledge of your child’s medical history, routine, development, strengths, and weaknesses.
-As a patient, you know when something is working for you, and when it is not.
-It is important to convey this knowledge to your team of healthcare providers.
-Your input will be an invaluable tool in helping to properly treat GSID.
-Your healthcare providers are there to answer questions, and offer input and suggestions.
-Do not be intimidated by their medical knowledge, they are there to help.
-Ask many questions so that you are highly informed about GSID.
-Remember that in time, you will become the GSID expert in your child’s care, or your own care.
+As a parent or caregiver, you have first-hand knowledge of your child’s medical history, routines, development, strengths, and weaknesses.
+As a patient, you know when something is working for you and when it is not.
+It is important to convey this information to your healthcare providers.
+Your input is an invaluable tool to help properly treat your Sucrose Intolerance.
+Your healthcare providers are there to answer questions and offer input and suggestions.
+Don’t be intimidated.
+Ask as many questions as you need to feel comfortable with your understanding of Sucrose Intolerance.
+Remember that, in time, you will become a Sucrose Intolerance expert.

-Because GSID is a rare disorder, there is not an abundance of information available.
-It is vital that as the patient or parent/caregiver, you study all the information possible to make the best medical decisions for yourself or your child.
+Because Sucrose Intolerance is a rare disorder, there isn’t a wealth of information available.
+It is vital that as a patient, parent, or caregiver, you study as much information as possible to make the best medical decisions for yourself or your child.
 In addition to meeting with medical specialists, it is important to seek other sources of information from medical journals, online searches, medical pamphlets, and patient support groups.
 Be sure to confirm the credibility of this information with your physician.
-Having an understanding of the terminology associated with GSID will also enable you to discuss the diagnosis and protocol with your healthcare providers.
+Having an understanding of the terminology associated with Sucrose Intolerance also enables you to discuss the diagnosis and treatment protocol with your healthcare providers.

-Having one specific area to store medical information will help organize your GSID paraphernalia.
-Patients and parents/caregivers have found that a 3-ring binder divided into sections that include primary care and medical specialists’ receipts, contact information, diet information, food composition tables, food logs or diaries, medication information, school information, and articles works most effectively.
-Be sure to request and file records of any procedures, labs, tests, and pathology reports, as well as physicians’ reports or clinic notes.
+Having one specific area to store medical information helps organize your Sucrose Intolerance data.
+It can be helpful to keep all your medical information in a three-ring binder or an electronic record, divided into sections that include primary care and medical specialists’ receipts, contact information, diet information, food composition tables, food logs or diaries, medication information, school information, and relevant articles.
+Be sure to request and file records of any procedures, lab or test results, and pathology reports, as well as physicians’ reports or clinic notes.
 Make your own notes on diet, medication issues, or any other questions you would like to discuss at your next appointment.
-Having all this information readily available in one spot will help you to always be prepared and informed on GSID issues.
+Having all this information readily available in one spot helps you stay prepared, organized, and informed on your Sucrose Intolerance.

 Ask Your Healthcare Provider for a Written Care Plan

-Feeling comfortable with a team of healthcare providers is of paramount importance when dealing with a GSID patient.
-If a healthcare provider’s communication style does not work well with your own, it may be time to search for a new physician or registered dietitian (RD) that better fits your needs.
-In the best interest of you or your child’s care, working with a healthcare provider that you feel comfortable with and trust is necessary.
-You may need to search for a team of healthcare providers who are willing to work with you and/or your child in an environment that makes you feel comfortable.
-This will ensure the best outcome for you and your child.
+Feeling comfortable with a team of healthcare providers is paramount for individuals with Sucrose Intolerance.
+If a healthcare provider’s communication style does not work well with your own, it may be time to search for a new physician or registered dietitian who better fits your needs.
+Working with a healthcare provider with whom you feel comfortable and trust is in your best interest.
+You may need to search for a team of healthcare providers who are willing to work with you and your child in an environment that makes you feel comfortable.
+This approach ensures the best outcome for you both.